2026 Guide: How to Choose a Flight Academy in OKC

 • What happens if an aircraft is down for maintenance?

-• Can I keep training here after Private Pilot?
+• Can students keep training here after Private Pilot?

 Student pilot and instructor preparing for a Cessna flight lesson near OKC